 Production interns work alongside professional production staff in their assigned departments, assisting with all aspects of construction, maintenance, and run crew.
 In general we have one intern in each of the departments but there may be two.
 Specific duties will vary according to the particular needs of each production.
 Production interns may also assist designers on a production, depending on interest, ability, and availability.
 All interns spend time in other departments to expand their knowledge in all areas of technical theater.
-Historically: Electrics/Sound will have six run crew assignments, Costumes/Wardrobe will have five run crew assignments, and Carpentry will have two run crew assignments; please note that this is not set in stone but it rarely varies.
+Historically: Electrics/Sound will have six run crew assignments, Costumes/Wardrobe will have five run crew assignments, and Carpentry will have three run crew assignments; please note that this is not set in stone but it rarely varies.

 Stage Management Internships:

-Education Summer Internships:
+Summer Education Internships:

 Summer Education Interns assist the artistic and education staff with planning and running Portland Stage’s theater camps for students ages 4-18.
 In general there are two to three Education Interns each summer.
-Responsibilities include assisting and co-teaching with professional teaching artists, organizing and producing camp materials, leading warm-ups, planning and executing camp ‘Intern Hours’ of lead teaching (1-2 instructional hours daily).
+Responsibilities include assisting and co-teaching with professional teaching artists, organizing and producing camp materials, leading warm-ups, and planning and executing camp ‘Intern Hours’ of lead teaching (1-2 instructional hours daily).
 This internship generally runs from June through mid-August; sometimes Education Interns from the preceding season will be invited to stay for the summer.

 Stage Management Interns – March 1